mabathke/datapipeline/README.md

   1. Install Anaconda
   2. use `conda env create -f conda-env.yaml` in the terminal of your choice
   3. After that you can use `conda activate datapipeline`

+## Usage
+The base concept is that you write your code in a Jupyter Notebook in the dags directory.
+IMHO it is better for local testing and debugging than writting a python file.
+Since a DAG needs to be (or rather should be) in a .py format, you can use the `notebook_converter.py` to convert the notebook to a python file.
+The `
+`notebook_converter.py` will also add the necessary imports and the DAG definition.